silvacms/documentation/source/addons/contentlayout/design.rst

 .. class:: silva.core.contentlayout.slot.restictions.BlockAll

    Restrict all blocks that where not previously authorized before.

+For more information about slots, please refer to :ref:`adding-slot-to-your-design`.

 Modifying your layout when your design is used